ut-ras/RobotathonESP32/docs/_sections/_guide-game-overview/game-desc.md

 Welcome to RASpionage: our spy themed robotics competition!
 Cooperate with Perry the Platypus to take down Dr. Jeffrey Doofenshmirtz’s nefarious collusion with A&M!

 ## Rounds
 Each team will play in 5 minute long rounds with 2 minute setup times in between.
-Round number is subject to change as competition day rolls closer.
+Number of rounds is subject to change as competition day rolls closer.
 Every round will pit two teams against each other to see who can score the most points through various challenges detailed below.

+TODO more information about tourney bracket

 ## Challenges
-The main challenge of this game requires each team to break into Dr. Jeffrey Doofenshmirtz’s evil lab, navigate the dangerous traps and obstacles, and finally help Perry destroy the Aggienator!
+The premise of this year's game requires each team to break into Dr. Jeffrey Doofenshmirtz’s evil lab, navigate the dangerous traps and obstacles, and finally help Perry destroy the Aggienator!

-The color sensor, line sensor, and wall sensor challenges can all be done individually by either side to gain points, but the bulk of the points will be earned by completing the mechanical challenge.
+You will build a robot around the color, line, wall, and mechanical peripherals to achieve this.

+TODO verify this
+These 4 challenges will be repeatable until the time limit is up

+## Remote Controller
+Each team will be provided a Bluetooth controller.
+You will need to use this controller to manually drive your robot between each challenge and trigger autonomous modes tailored for each sensor.
+* You can use your remote controller to drive through the sensor challenges, but you will NOT EARN POINTS
+* You are encouraged to use your remote controller in the event that your robot gets stranded in the middle of the field.

 ## Field
 The field is split into two symmetrical loops to accommodate two teams for each round.